ibm-cloud-docs/cloud-object-storage/basics/developers.md

 ## Create a bucket and upload an object

-  1. Take your new token, and the CRN of the instance, and create a new bucket in the `us-south` region.
+  1. Take your new token, and the ID of the instance, and create a new bucket in the `us-south` region.

 ```
 curl -X "PUT" "https://s3.us-south.objectstorage.softlayer.net/<bucket-name>" \